michals92/green-code-assignment/README.md

 ## Design process:

-It is quite simple app, that consists of only two screens.
-List of results and form to enter new record.
+It is quite a simple app that consists of only two screens.
+List of results and form to enter a new record.
 My goal was to create as simple app, as possible.

 ###  List of results
 List of results have to be easily readable for the user.
 There is add button in the top right corner, as in Apple guidelines.
 Segmented control on top filters records by storage type.
 Cell displays all the required info.